hartwigmedical/actin/algo/README.md

 - The clinical JSON adheres to the datamodel defined by [ACTIN-Clinical](../clinical/README.md)
 - The molecular JSON adheres to the datamodel defined by [ACTIN-Molecular](../molecular/README.md)
-- The treatment database directory is the output directory of [ACTIN-Treatment](../treatment/README.md)
+- The trial database directory is the output directory of [ACTIN-Trial](../trial/README.md)

 An optional flag `run_historically` can be added in which case the treatment matcher sets the date to 3 weeks after the patient's registration date.
 If this flag is not set, the treatment matcher uses the current date as reference date.

 ### Treatment matching

-Every treatment defined in the treatment database is evaluated independently.
+Every trial defined in the trial database is evaluated independently.

-In case a treatment is a trial, all relevant inclusion and exclusion criteria are evaluated for this trial as well as every criterion for any specific cohort within this trial.
+All relevant inclusion and exclusion criteria are evaluated for this trial as well as every criterion for any specific cohort within this trial.

 Every criterion evaluates to one of the following options: